C18356933/MusicVisuals/README.md

         }
     }
 ```
-If 6 is pressed it will call the function band2() from the ellipse fun class hence the bf.band2()
+If 6 is pressed it will call the method band2() from the ellipse fun class hence the bf.band2()
 ```Java
 public void band2()
     {